Accessing bank accounts after death: estate and funeral documents on a table at home

 If you are the executor, your role is to settle the estate according to the will and Australian estate law.
 Funeral arrangements sit inside that role.

-For estate matters that are complex, contested, or involve significant assets, find a wills and estates solicitor near you.
+For estate matters that are complex, contested, or involve significant assets, speak with a wills and estates solicitor.
+Law Access and your state law society can help you find one.

 What if there is no money